stathismast/jobExecutor/README.md

 printing the results

 SCRIPTS
-For the most/least frequenty found scripts, if there are more than one most/least found words, only one of them will be printed.
+For the most/least frequently found scripts, if there are more than one most/least found words, only one of them will be printed.

+DATASET
+Together with the source code I include 2 datasets.
+One smaller and one bigger.
+To use either one just add docfileBig.txt or docfileSmall.txt as the docfile argument when running the jobExecutor.

 Note:
 If a worker is terminated the log file it had created is replaced by that